 MYL12A (Myosin Light Chain 12A) is a Protein Coding gene.
 Diseases associated with MYL12A include Cardiomyopathy, Familial Hypertrophic, 1 and Primary Cutaneous Amyloidosis.
-Among its related pathways are Immune response CCR3 signaling in eosinophils and Cardiac conduction.
+Among its related pathways are Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling and Focal Adhesion.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and glutamate receptor binding.
 An important paralog of this gene is MYL12B.

 UniProtKB/Swiss-Prot Summary for MYL12A Gene